-Heavy losses for UKIP in local elections
+UKIP official likens party to the Black Death

-The UK Independence Party has suffered a near wipeout in the council seats it was defending in the English local elections.
+UKIP is "dormant" like the Black Death, its general secretary said after it suffered heavy losses in the English local elections.

-With 99 of the 150 councils declared, the party had won just two seats - both in Derby - and lost 92.
+In the 150 council elections UKIP won three seats - including two in Derby - and lost 123.

-The Eurosceptic party has seen its electoral support decline since the vote to leave the EU in 2016.
+But general secretary Paul Oakley said it was "not all over at all" for the Eurosceptic party, which has suffered since the Brexit vote in 2016.

-Former deputy chairwoman Suzanne Evans said it could still "put the cat among the pigeons".
+"Think of the Black Death in the Middle Ages," Mr Oakley said.

 - Mixed picture in English council elections